grommet/grommet/src/js/components/Text/README.md

 **text.font.family**

-The font to use for Text.
-Expects `object`.
+The font family to use for Text.
+Expects `string`.

 Defaults to